dussong/NBIPsMulti/README.md

 ```
 You may need to install additional packages.

 To run the examples provided in the example folder, one first needs to activate the environment relative to the package.
-For this, go to the directory of the package and run
+For this, run in the directory of the package
 ```julia
 ] activate .
 ```